itsxwang/software-development/Frontend/React/Hooks/customHooks.md

 **So first**,
 ## 🔁 Does useInterval(callback, delay) get called every time the component re-renders?
-- ✅ Yes, the useInterval function does get called again on every render of the component — because it's a normal JavaScript function defined inside your component (i.e., NewComp).
+- The useInterval function does get called again on every render of the component — because it's a normal JavaScript function defined inside your component (i.e., NewComp).

 **BUT…**
 That doesn’t mean the interval is reset on every render.
 Why?